SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 ## Deleting Cosmolike projects <a name="running_cosmolike_projects"></a>

-Do not delete the `lsst_y1` folder from the project folder without running `stop_cocoa` first; otherwise, Cocoa will have ill-defined soft links.
-Where the ill-defined soft links will be located?
+Do not delete the `lsst_y1` folder from the project folder without running the shell script `stop_cocoa.sh` first.
+Otherwise, Cocoa will have ill-defined soft links.

+:interrobang: Where the ill-defined soft links will be located?

      Cocoa/cobaya/cobaya/likelihoods/
      Cocoa/external_modules/code/
      Cocoa/external_modules/data/

-The script `stop_cocoa` deletes them.

 :interrobang: Why does Cocoa behave like this?
 The script `start_cocoa` creates symbolic links so Cobaya can see the likelihood and data files.
 Cocoa also adds the Cobaya-Cosmolike interface of all cosmolike-related projects to the `LD_LIBRARY_PATH` and `PYTHONPATH` environmental variables.

 ## MCMC Convergence Criteria <a name="running_cosmolike_projects"></a>